Looking at the Lesser Known Weed Withdrawal Symptoms

 By the time you finish admissions, it has possibly been several hours since your last marijuana use.
 As you move to the supervised medical detox setting, you may feel the first pangs of weed withdrawal.

 You will be continuously monitored by a specially-trained staff whose primary directive is to keep you safe and motivate you to continue the weed withdrawal with minimal discomfort.
+Most physical symptoms experienced during this period are temporary physical reactions to withdrawal, such as increased sweating, and typically subside within a short timeframe for lighter users.

 Managing Weed Withdrawal Symptoms

-If symptoms persist or worse, the mental health professional will prescribe certain FDA-approved medicines to minimize them.
+If symptoms persist or worsen, the mental health professional will prescribe certain FDA-approved medicines to minimize them.
 Besides offering medications during the worst of weed withdrawal, we will use a holistic approach to your care.

 We will ensure you drink plenty of water to help support your wellness and help release toxins.
-Weโ€™ll also offer you a balanced diet (and avoid junk food) to minimize any nausea or stomach issues you may experience.
+We’ll also offer you a balanced diet (and avoid junk food) to minimize any nausea or stomach issues you may experience.

 If you need a distraction during marijuana withdrawal, we can teach you to do deep breathing or visualization exercises to keep your mind off quitting weed.
 Finally, our team will create a calm environment where you can rest, even if you still struggle with night sweats and body temperature changes.